 Compared to 2019 pre-pandemic scores, math proficiency nationally dropped in 2022 by five percentage points for fourth grade and an unprecedented seven percentage points for eighth grade.
-The pandemic additionally increased inequities in academic outcomes across most racial and ethnic groups.

 These numbers are particularly staggering because research shows that middle-grade math is a predictor of high school graduation.
 Achievement in eighth-grade math is also associated with later life outcomes such as income, educational attainment, declines in teen motherhood, incarceration, and arrest rates.
 According to the Center for Policy Research at Harvard, “Recent losses…represent a 1.6% decline in present value of lifetime earnings for the average K-12 student (or $19,400), totaling $900 billion for the 48 million students enrolled in public schools during the 2020-21 school year.”